Opening hairdressers and barbers safely

 You should also display posters or information outlining the latest guidelines setting out how clients should behave on your premises to keep everyone safe.
 Also consider the particular needs of those with protected characteristics, such as those who are hearing or visually impaired.

 Ensure any information is visible throughout the entire premises for you and clients to refer to.
+Keep a copy of your Covid19 risk assessment on site for staff and clients to reference.

 Clinically vulnerable individuals should be offered the option of the safest available on-site roles, enabling them to maintain social distancing guidelines (2m, or 1m with risk mitigation where 2m is not viable, is acceptable).
 If they cannot maintain social distancing, you should carefully assess whether this involves an acceptable level of risk.
 You must take into account specific duties to those with protected characteristics, including, for example, expectant mothers.
 Particular attention should also be paid to people who live with clinically extremely vulnerable individuals.